-What is anger?
+So what is anger?

 Experiencing unjust treatment; hearing a criticism; or simply not getting what you want are but a few of the potential triggers that can set of this emotion.
 The experience of anger can range from mild irritation, to frustration, all the way up to full rage.
 Some experts even believe boredom is a mild version of anger in the form of dissatisfaction with what is happening.

-Anger is often called a secondary emotion because we tend to resort to anger in order to protect ourselves from being seen as vulnerable.
+Anger is often called a secondary emotion because we tend to resort to it in order to protect ourselves from being seen as vulnerable.
 It becomes the bodyguard of fear, shame and sadness.
 When we feel fearful we don’t want to show that part of ourselves so we cover it with anger and the same can be said for sadness and shame.

-Many people come to counselling seeking help to control their anger.
+Many people come to counselling seeking help to control their angry feelings.
 Here at Future Phoenix our counsellors are trained in a humanistic way which allows you the space and freedom to express how your feeling without judgement.
 They can help you explore new ways in managing your anger and a help you gain an understanding to the root cause.